periodo/periodo-website/change-policy.md

 # Kinds of changes

 This document describes the kinds of changes that may be made to the canonical PeriodO dataset.
-Note that any of these allowed changes will trigger new versions of the period collections or period definitions that they modify.
+Note that any of these allowed changes will trigger new versions of the authorities or periods that they modify.
 In addition to the changes described below, new properties using predicates *not* listed below may be added at any time.

-## Changes to period collections
+## Changes to authorities

 ### `dcterms:source`

 There must be one `dcterms:source` value.
 The value of `dcterms:source` must be a bibliographic description.
 It should change only if it is determined that a spelling, punctuation, or other clerical error was made when creating the bibliographic description of the original source, or if additional bibliographic information is added (e.g. a DOI is assigned to a journal article that previously did not have one).

-## Changes to period definitions
+## Changes to periods

 ### `skos:prefLabel`